How to Get the Crispiest Chicken Skin on a Pellet Grill

 • Smoke at high heat for part of the cook

-I use all three methods to ensure I get crispy skin whether I’m making wings, chicken thighs, or whole chicken.
-High heat in my opinion is the most important part so don’t skip that.
+I use all three methods to ensure crispy skin, whether I’m making wings, chicken thighs, breasts, or whole chicken.
+High heat is the most important part, so don’t skip that.

 How to get the crispiest chicken skin using a pellet grill